 Biology and life history Grape rust mites overwinter as adult females under the bark, in crevices and between the outer bud scales, and they migrate from these areas to developing shoots in early spring.
 Mites may congregate and feed on young susceptible shoots, then move on to opening foliage where they continue feeding during summer.
 Unlike most other mite species, grape rust mites feed on the top and bottom surfaces of leaves.
 Feeding on epidermal tissue of leaf surfaces results in stippling of the leaf during spring and summer, and they may cause visual discoloration of leaves that begins as dark-green to black and become a bronze or brown color during later summer when leaf populations are high.

-Sampling and thresholds Rust mites are difficult to identify on plant tissues because of their microscopic size and translucent color.
+Sampling and thresholds Rust mites are difficult to find on plant tissues because of their microscopic size and translucent color.
 Presence is determined by examining buds collected during the dormant season under a stereomicroscope with a minimum of 45X magnification.
-Stems or leaves can be collected and observed for rust mite presence in spring and summer.
-Scout for grape rust mite populations during summer.
-Often leaf "bronzing" may start out as a dark green-black or purplish hue on the leaf surface and progresses to a bronze-copper color later in the season.
+However, it is much easier to determine presence on stems or leaves in spring and summer.
+Scout for grape rust mite populations during spring by observing distorted growth and leaf stippling.
+Scout for leaf "bronzing" in summer.
+Keep in mind that these symptoms may start out as a dark green-black or purplish hue on the leaf surface that later progresses to a bronze-copper color during late summer.
 Under high magnification (greater than 45X) worm-like mites can be observed moving on upper leaf surfaces.
-Assess mite density by using a mite washing technique (http://www.extension.org/pages/33107/grape-rust-mite#).
+Assess mite density by using a mite washing technique (https://grapes.extension.org/grape-rust-mite/, https://www.youtube.com/watch?v=9Qe4gJ3y_-s).
 Note the presence and location of summer populations.
 Follow up sampling during the late dormant season, as the majority of mites do not survive winter.
 Not all infested vineyards will exhibit the leaf discoloration or "bronzing," particularly in healthy, vigorous vineyards of western Oregon.

 Grape rust mites are subject to predation by a number of natural enemy species, particularly predatory mites.
 Sparse populations on leaves during spring and summer can be regulated by predatory mites, when predator-friendly chemicals are used in pest and disease management.
 The presence of grape rust mites during summer, and consequent recruitment of predatory mites, may also enhance biological control of spider mites.
 For information of the impact of commonly used chemicals on predators, see: OSU Extension publication EM 9095, Evaluating Compatibility of Horticultural Oils and Sulfur with Vineyard IPM (https://catalog.extension.oregonstate.edu/em9095).